 [Edit: I pressed publish by accident.
 Some games added]

-Length is a important variable for a video game.
+Length is an important variable for a video game.
 It is a bit curious, because for the similar prices, even the shortest game will be much longer than a movie.
-But among it’s peers, games do have a scale.
+But among its peers, games do have a scale.

-Many companies advertise the amount of hours to finish a it’s game.
+Many companies advertise the amount of hours to finish their games.
 There is even a great website called, you guessed it, GameLenghts that tracks how long users take to finish the game.
-Their is a second site, and my favorite in the market, called How Long to Beat, that I fell more complete.
+There is a second site, and my favorite in the market, called How Long to Beat, that I feel more complete.

 Bigger is not Better.

-Several games suffer from a syndrome that most players never reaches the end of it.
+Most games suffer from a syndrome that most players never reaches the end of it.
 Sometime not even half of it.
 Many games do have achievements triggered when the player crosses the line.
 I currently have being playing some short games that I felt much more fulfilling.
 Some let me wanting more.
-But honestly I fell that wanting more is a better felling “this game never ends!”.
+But honestly I feel that wanting more is a better feeling “this game never ends!”.

 I believe the story driven games should have a more concise length.
 It could be delivered in chunks, for those that want more.
-Open world games, like GTA and Skyrim/Fallout, are understandably really long, allowing the players explore several things.
+Open-world games, like GTA and Skyrim/Fallout, are understandably really long, allowing the players explore various things.

 Here is a list of some games that I personally never finished.

 - Divinity Original Sin: this one I will finish soon.
-But it entered the list because I’ve played several games in the between.
+But it entered the list because I’ve played many games in the between.

 - Borderlands 2: I played mechanically.
 Despite knowing that it is a nice game, I struggle to do it so brainlessly